EARN while you LEARN!

 • Program director recommendation

-• Sign a Department of Labor agreement
+• Sign an EEA Program and Department of Labor agreement

 Program Information & First Steps

-Infant & Toddler Track Preschool Track
+ECE1: Early Childhood Educator Level 1 Infant & Toddler Track

-Upon completion of the program, apprentices will earn a Child Development Associate (CDA), Level I, and Early Childhood Education Level 1 Certification Department of Labor (DOL) certificates.
-The 15 college credit hours can then be applied to the Associate of Applied Science degree in Child Development at Âé¶¹´«Ã½Ó³», which is a 60-hour degree program.
+Upon completion of year one of the program, apprentices will earn a Child Development Associate (CDA), Early Childhood Education Level 1 Certification, and Department of Labor (DOL) Apprenticeship Level 1 certification.
+All college credit hours are stackable and can be applied to "Level Up" towards an Early Childhood Level 2 Certification (ECE2) and ultimately an Associate of Applied Science degree in Child Development at Âé¶¹´«Ã½Ó³», which is a 60-hour degree program.
 Apprentices will also have the option to earn a at Tarleton State University through the Âé¶¹´«Ã½Ó³» University Center.

 To be considered for the program, you must first: